habbas99/messageapp/README.md

 ![architecture](https://cloud.githubusercontent.com/assets/15851901/12544027/d402c790-c303-11e5-9938-535c2d758ac9.png)

 All requests coming to the Servlets are sent the appropriate business logic component.
-The business logic components use the Morphia to communicate the database (i.e. MongoDB).
+The business logic components use the Morphia to communicate with the database (i.e. MongoDB).

 Sequence Diagrams